 Welcoming Courtesy, Exceptional Professional Standards

-Fast forward 28 years, it’s February 2020.
-Now one of the Fairmont Hotels, Le Chateau Frontenac has just completed more than 75 million Canadian dollars in restoration, bringing the hotel its original cachet from the glory days of the Canadian Pacific Railway.
+Fast forward 28 years to my visit in February 2020.
+One of the Fairmont Hotels, Le Chateau Frontenac completed more than 75 million Canadian dollars in restoration, bringing the hotel its original cachet from the glory days of the Canadian Pacific Railway.
 The renovation started in 2014 and was completed late in 2019.
-A few flourishes were being wrapped up during the February 2020 visit.

-Visitors, lodging professionals, and media have bestowed nearly a half-page list of awards and excellence recognition on the hotel since 2017.
+Visitors, lodging professionals and media have bestowed nearly a half-page list of awards and excellence recognition on the hotel in the past five years.
 The hotel entwines its historic patina with contemporary luxuries.

 The Rooms Radiate Comfort